MAPinedoJr/Active-Directory-Lab/README.md

 ### Skills Learned

 - Understanding of SIEM concepts and practical application.
-- Analyzing and interpreting network logs.
+- Analyzing and interpreting logs.
 - Ability to generate attacks.
 - Knowledge of network protocols and security vulnerabilities.
 - Critical thinking and problem-solving skills in Blue Teaming and general IT.